 The Short Ribs

-To prepare the meat for braising, the traditional way halmonis and ummas would make it is to soak the meat in water for a minimum of an hour.
-This way, you remove the iron which sometimes turns into impurities and has a metallic odor when cooked.
+To prepare, trim excess fat, but don’t remove the silver skin to help keep the meat intact.
+Afterwards, the traditional way halmonis and ummas would prep is this is to soak the meat in water for a minimum of an hour.
+This way, you remove the iron, which can turn into impurities and have a metallic odor when cooked.

 The Galbi Jjim Sauce